SirObi/qa-chall/README.md

 locators and functions.
 Whenever a test involves a particular page, it simply
 has to import the corresponding class.

-**Gherkin** - as the first step in attempting this challenge, the author tried to understand the business purpose behind the required tests and capture it in the form of Gherkin specs.
+**Gherkin** - as the first step in attempting this challenge, the author tried
+to understand the business purpose behind the required tests and capture it in
+the form of Gherkin specs.
 This informed the organization of the test framework.

 # How to run it?

-Please note: due to the time constraints of the challenge, this manual is forMac-users only.
+Please note: due to the time constraints of the challenge, this manual is for Mac users only.

 ## Clone this repository